HydroModPy/HydroModPy/docs/source/user_guide/config_reference/complete_toml.rst

    .. code-block:: toml

       [data]
-      # EPSG code or WKT string of the project coordinate reference system.
-When set, all loaded data is reprojected to this CRS.
-Example: 'EPSG:2154' (Lambert-93).
-      # project_crs = ...  # default = None
       # Ordered list of data-manager types explicitly requested in [data].
 The launcher may append inferred types deduced from other sections (for example domain.zone_ids, flow.active_bc).
 Allowed values: 'dem', 'etp', 'geology', 'humidity', 'hydrography', 'hydrometry', 'intermittency', 'lake_abacus', 'lake_bathymetry', 'lake_geometry', 'lake_inflow', 'lake_levels', 'lake_outflow', 'lake_withdrawal', 'oceanic', 'piezometry', 'precipitation', 'radiation', 'recharge', 'runoff', 'soil_moisture', 'temperature', 'water_quality', 'wind'.
       # types = ...  # uses factory default
       # Policy applied when the planner infers types not explicitly listed in data.types. 'warn': keep inferred types and continue even if data.<type> is missing. 'strict': raise when an inferred type has no explicit data.<type> section (except geology, which can use its default typed config).